BetweenWalls/PD2-Singleplayer/README.md

 If you would like to improve this collection with additional items, or just want to share feedback about how it could be improved, you can message me on reddit ([u/BetweenWalls](https://www.reddit.com/message/compose/?to=BetweenWalls)) or discord (@BetweenWalls#2390).
 You can also just open an [issue](https://github.com/BetweenWalls/PD2-Singleplayer/issues) here.

 Potential Improvements:
-* The Rathma-related items (Ancient Bone Fragments, Trang-Oul's Jawbone, Splinter of the Void, Voidstone, Tainted Worldstone Shard) will be added when the Rathma fight is enabled in singleplayer
-* The uncommon Rathma rewards (The Third Eye, Band of Skulls, Cage of the Unsullied, unlimited TP/ID tomes) will be added when they've all been found from the live servers
 * Ethereal versions of certain skill-specific items (Spirit Keeper, Ormus' Robes, Spirit Ward)
 * Examples of popular low-level dueling (LLD) charms and other PvP-relevant items
 * Unique/Set items with variable inventory graphics - Rings, Amulets, Rainbow Facets